Alejano-Borhez/Alejano-Borhez-Social/social-service-api/README.md

 ##<a name="write-story"></a>How to write a story

-*.story files are written in a human-readable format.
+Story files are written in a human-readable format.
 They look like:
 ```jbehave story
 Narrative: As a USA user
 I want to perform some actions